Agar Agar, a sulphite free gelatine substitute, e.g. Gold Cup powder from health food stores – thanks to Llewellyn

 Lecithin (usually made from soy, but check if you are allergic to eggs)

-Lemonade, no preservative 211, e.g. Schweppes bottled.
+Lemonade, no preservative 211, e.g. Schweppes bottled BUT NOT CANS.
 Not suitable for your supervised elimination diet due to moderate salicylates and amines in the natural lemon flavor • for people who manage limited salicylates and amines.
 Or make your own, see the Magic cordial recipe)

 Lentils and dried beans, (e.g. red, brown and green lentils, chickpeas, split peas, red kidney and all other dried beans except broad beans)